idlehands/halftone_basic/README.md

 ==============

 Basic class to make svg halftones from a png.
 Utilizes chunky_png.
+This can be seen in action at http://xylotones.com.
 #to-do
 - ~~interface with image, using chunky_png~~
 - ~~break down image into square "chunks" based on a parameter~~